xmg-hhu/xmg-hhu.github.io/documentation/writing_a_metagrammar.md

 * as an enumerated type, using the syntax `type Id = {Val1,...,ValN}` such as in:

         type CAT={n,v,p}

-(note that the values associated to a type are constants)
+Note that the values associated to a type are constants.

 * as an integer interval, using the syntax `type Id = [I1 ..
 I2]` such as in: